Ted (film): Soundtrack

 The film's soundtrack was released by Universal Republic Records on June 26, 2012.
 It features the score by Walter Murphy and songs by various artists such as Norah Jones and Queen.
 Seth MacFarlane co-wrote the opening theme "Everybody Needs a Best Friend" with Murphy.
 The song was later nominated for the Academy Award for Best Original Song at the 85th Academy Awards.

-Track listing

-All tracks by Walter Murphy except where indicated.

-Other songs which do not appear on the soundtrack but are featured in the film include songs from Queen's Flash Gordon soundtrack: "Football Fight", "Battle Theme", and "The Hero", as well as the "Knight Rider Theme" by Stu Phillips, "Stayin' Alive" by "Bee Gees", "Kiss Kiss" by "Chris Brown" and "The Imperial March" by John Williams.
-The film trailers used the songs "Best Friend" by Harry Nilsson and "How You Like Me Now?" by The Heavy.

 Marketing

 To promote the film, Universal Pictures teamed up with Axe in a marketing campaign that involved the title character and the brand's hair care product Axe Hair.
 In one commercial, Ted takes a woman on a date to a fancy restaurant, where he brings her to orgasm under the table before handing another man a box of Axe Hair gel.

-To promote the film in Japan, United International Pictures teamed up with Spike Chunsoft in a marketing campaign that involved the title character and Danganronpa bear mascot Monokuma, in which while watching the film, Monokuma says: "Wow, Ted is so sexy and hot...
-I wonder if he thinks I'M hot!?!?!?
-This movie is really fucking funny, thanks Seth MacFarlane.
-I can't wait to show this movie to my good friend Super Mario when I get into Super Smash Bros.
-Ted, Rated R15+.
-Available now!"
+To promote the film in Japan, United International Pictures teamed up with Spike Chunsoft in a marketing campaign that involved the title character and Danganronpa bear mascot Monokuma.

 In February 2013, Wahlberg and MacFarlane (as Ted) made an appearance at the 85th Academy Awards, which MacFarlane himself hosted.